ekino/micronaut-demo/hello-worlds/hello-micronaut-graal/README.md

 Mac 64 bits: `./hello-micronaut-graal-mac`

-The exposed resources is `localhost:8082/hello`
+The exposed resources is `localhost:8082/hello` and `localhost:8082/metrics`